squids-io/website/content/en/docs/dbmover/_index.md

 #### About --count-model and EstimateRows,SyncedRows
 Default --count-model=estimate,this is a fast way to sample table rowcount, but the result is not exactly，another option is count,slowly but exactly,we recommend using estimate to speed up your sample prograss.If the changes on source table haven't stopped, whatever option you choose,EstimateRows will hardly equel to SyncedRows.

+#### support export data to textfile or parquet file
+You can use --export-data to enable data export,now we support text and parquet,you can define the column-separator,line-breaker,and parquet file config,dbmover will create file directory,split files.

 #### JSON input support
 You can use --json-file and --json-model to special input args,here is the JSON example